 This summary is based on Austrian law as in force when drawing up this Base Prospectus.
 The following summary describes the tax laws to be applied to the Notes acquired against consideration.

-In addition a new tax regime for foreign investors has entered into force on 1 January 2015.
-In relation to the new tax laws, there is currently neither case law nor a secure practice applied by paying agents and/or securities account keeping agents and as a result deviations may result from the factual implementation and practice as, compared to the legal situation described herein.
-Prospective investors are therefore explicitly advised to consult their own professional advisers to obtain further information about the tax consequences of the acquisition, ownership, disposition, exchange, exercise, settlement or redemption of the Notes.
+Prospective investors are explicitly advised to consult their own professional advisers to obtain further information about the tax consequences of the acquisition, ownership, disposition, exchange, exercise, settlement or redemption of the Notes.